PlasmaPy/PlasmaPy/tests/README.md

 > To learn more about software testing in PlasmaPy, please check out the
 > [**testing guide**].

+PlasmaPy's tests are written using the [pytest] framework, with [Nox] as the test runner.

 ## Locating tests

 The [`tests/`] directory contains PlasmaPy's tests.
 The directory